JonMackey/SubsetFontCreator/Readme.md

 # Glyph Drawing
 The primary class is XFont.
 All of the other classes are used in combination based on the font storage and the display device being targeted.
 As noted earlier, subset fonts can be exported in multiple ways depending on where the font data will be stored.

 The data storage is abstracted by the use of data streams.
 The DataStream base class is pure virtual.
 Subclasses allow the data to be read from SRAM, program memory, or on any device for which a subclass of DataStream has been written.
-The generic data stream classes are used indirectly by the XFont specific streams, XFontR1BitDataStream and XFont16BitDataStream.
+The generic data stream classes are used indirectly by the XFont specific streams, XFontR1BitDataStream, XFontRH1BitDataStream and XFont16BitDataStream.
 When you choose the export format "C++ Header" without the separate data option, SubsetFontCreator has enough information to generate the C++ code needed to implement the font.
 You'll see this auto-generated code at the end of the exported header file.
 The comments around this code contain basic usage instructions.
 In most cases instantiating a display and connecting it to a font are all that remains to be done.

 Like the DataStream classes, all of the display classes are subclassed from a common DisplayController class.
-Currently there are classes for the TFT ST777xx family, the OLED SSD1306, and Nokia PCD8544 controllers.
+Currently there are classes for the TFT ST777xx family, LCD ST7567, OLED SSD1306, and Nokia PCD8544 controllers.
 I have a limited number of samples of each.
 As you may know the ST777xx family covers quite a few variants so some tweaking may be required.

 All drawing is done by calling xFont->DrawStr().
 DrawStr is passed a UTF-8 string.
-You need to call display->MoveTo() prior to calling DrawStr.
+You need to call display->MoveTo() or xFont->MoveTo() prior to calling DrawStr.
 DrawStr can optionally simulate a monospace font by passing it the width of the widest glyph in the string being drawn.
-This is generally useful for displaying number fields.
+This is generally useful for displaying number fields for fonts that aren't natively monospace.
 XFont has a WidestGlyph function that can be used to calculate the monospace width.
 You can also get this number from within SubsetFontCreator by displaying a sample containing the glyphs to be drawn.
 A monospace entry in the SubsetFontCreator info view will note when a subset is monospace.
 In some fonts numbers are monospace even though the entire font isn't (e.g. MyriadPro.)

 XFont allows you to set the text foreground and background colors as well as highlight foreground and background colors.
 XFont->EnableHighlighting() is implemented by swapping out the text colors with the highlight colors.